-Bocas del Toro is a total tropical paradise.
+Bocas del Toro is a total Central America tropical paradise.
 The area consists of several small islands with the main island being Isla Colon.
 Most people stay on Isla Colon for convenience, but the other islands are great if you want a relaxed vibe away from all the action.

 There’s definitely a backpacker vibe here, but honestly, I think you could find something for everyone.

 We absolutely fell in love with Bocas del Toro and recommend it to everyone we meet, so please visit!
 I promise you’ll be obsessed.